janverschelde/PHCpack/src/doc/source/welcome.rst

 on MixedVol and DEMiCs.
 For its double double and quad double arithmetic, there is QDlib which is integrated in PHCpack.
+For triple double, and other multiple doubles (penta, octo, deca), code generated from the CAMPARY software is used.
 Pointers to the literature are mentioned below.

 1. N. Bliss, J. Sommars, J. Verschelde and X. Yu: